This is a help article about Kanbani – a freeware task planner for Android

 Welcome to Kanbani – a robust, developer-friendly task management app that allows online collaboration and completely offline work, data sharing and synchronization between devices over Wi-Fi and e-mail, on-demand backups in standard formats and more.

-Users of Trello will find Kanbani very familiar, yet with unique features like mass-change commands, the Timeline view, fluid interaction, end-to-end data encryption and self-hosted servers.
+Users of Trello will find Kanbani very familiar, yet with unique features like mass-change commands, text formatting, the Timeline view, fluid interaction, end-to-end data encryption and self-hosted servers.

 “Kanban” is a methodology of organizing a workflow (both personal and a team’s) and is a Japanese word literally translating to “billboard”.
 In its simplest form, a Kanban “board” has 3 “lists” (or “columns”) named “To Do”, “Doing” and “Done”, filled with “cards” (each representing a particular small task).
 Upcoming tasks are put into “To Do”; when a task starts being worked on, it’s moved to “Doing” and when it’s finished – to “Done”, from which it’s eventually archived or deleted.
 Because moving between adjacent lists is so common, Kanbani includes two quick-access commands to do so.